playframework/playframework/documentation/manual/scalaGuide/main/json/ScalaJson.md

-# The Play JSON library
+# The Play JSON library Basics

 ## Overview

-The recommend way of dealing with JSON is using Play’s typeclass based JSON library, located at ```play.api.libs.json```.
+The recommended way of dealing with JSON is using Play’s typeclass based JSON library, located at ```play.api.libs.json```.

 For parsing JSON strings, Play uses super-fast Java based JSON library, [Jackson](http://jackson.codehaus.org/).

-The benefit of this approach is that both the Java and the Scala side of Play can share the same underlying library (Jackson), while Scala users can enjoy the extra type safety and functional aspecs that Play’s JSON support brings to the table.
+The benefit of this approach is that both the Java and the Scala side of Play can share the same underlying library (Jackson), while Scala users can enjoy the extra type safety and functional aspects that Play’s JSON support brings to the table.

-## JSON is an AST Abstract Syntax Tree
+## JSON is an AST (_Abstract Syntax Tree_)

 Take JSON example: